eigerco/polka-storage/docs/src/getting-started/car-server.md

 # CAR server

 It is a HTTP server that enables us to convert arbitrary content into a [CARv2](https://ipld.io/specs/transport/car/carv2/) file and serve it over HTTP.
-Supporting the latest CARv2 format, which is not yet supported by other creates in the ecosystem.
+Supporting the latest CARv2 format, which is not yet entirely supported by other creates in the ecosystem.
 By following the next steps, you will be able to run the server locally and use it to upload and download files.

 <div class="warning">
 The server is a proof of concept, showcasing CARv2 implementation, and is not intended to be used in production.
 Anyone can upload and download files without authentication or authorization.